ali-rantakari/icalBuddy/examples/examples.markdown

 ## Even More Concise Event/Task List

-If we only want to see the titles of events/tasks -- and nothing else -- that's possible too:
+If we only want to see the titles of events/tasks &mdash; and nothing else &mdash; that's possible too:

     ••• icalBuddy -f -npn -nc -eep "*" eventsToday+10